What is the Shareholders Agreement?

 Let us start with elaborating the term “shareholders agreement”, the first word shareholder means those investors who have invested their money in the share capital of the company with the sake of capital appreciation along with earning dividend income which the company declares according to the earned profits and on the other hand agreement means a mutual understanding between two or more parties to agree upon the same thing whether written or not, so the term shareholders agreement means the agreement between the shareholders and the company at the time of making investments.

 Generally, it is seen that for agreeing upon the same thing, one could enter into an agreement to secure himself from the change in terms & conditions after execution on the terms agreed.
-From the perspective of the shareholder’s agreement, an agreement is made between shareholder and the company regarding the investment, allotment, lock-in period, terms of investment, for securing the interest of shareholder as everyone wants some written proof that they have invested in the capital of the company on the terms mentioned in the agreement.
+From the perspective of the shareholder’s agreement, an agreement is made between shareholder and the company regarding the investment, allotment, lock-in period, terms of investment, for securing the interest of shareholders as everyone wants some written proof that they have invested in the capital of the company on the terms mentioned in the agreement.

 - It is a well-settled statement that the company has its own separate entity whose operations are managed by the appointment of the directors or key managerial personnel.